revised April 13, 2021 for issues pertaining to formatting and clarity

 Seeing God rightly is a necessary prerequisite to seeing man rightly, for not only is God our Creator but also He is the One after Whom we are fashioned.
 Man is created in the image of God, the Imago Dei.
 This image is both conventional and moral.
 By conventional, we refer to ways man reflects God which can never be destroyed.
 Principally, we are rational creatures capable of judgment and volition.
 By moral, we refer to ways man reflects God which were tarnished in the Fall.
 Principally, we were made to be morally pure, righteous, diligent creatures, exercising God’s rule over the earth as stewards.
 The conventional and moral are essentially the distinction between man’s design and activity.
 We are designed for holiness, but we have instead defiled ourselves with unholiness.

 Because of this defilement, the state of man is dismal for two reasons: judicial and ontological.
-The judicial state of man is who he is in the courtroom – what his sentence is under God’s law. (footnote 2) The ontological state of man is who man is in his being – what his nature is.
+The judicial state of man is who he is in the courtroom – what his sentence is under God’s law.
+(In my use of “law,” I am accounting for those who hear the Word and those who do not, who become a law unto themselves [Romans 2]).
+The ontological state of man is who man is in his being – what his nature is.
 Since our federal head Adam plunged us all into sin, our state has been guilt and wickedness.
 Judicially, man is guilty.
 Ontologically, man is wicked.

 The guiltiness of man means you have broken God’s law and are found by Him to be a law-breaker.
 In the courtroom of Heaven, there is record of the innumerable sins you have committed.
 Guilt is something that God as Judge pronounces over you, which in turn demands a just consequence.
 While the final verdict “guilty” has yet to be declared (this will happen at the end of all things), God knows all and sees all.
 His omniscience means the wicked are already condemned (John 3:18; Romans 2:16).